craze/CrazeBot/README.md

 ##  Commands

+###  Note about prefixes

+This documentation uses the default command prefix of `!`.
+This can be changed on the channel level using: `!set prefix`.

 ###  General Channel

   * `!topic [new topic]` - All/Mods - Displays and sets the topic.
 If no topic is set, Twitch channel title will be returned